$ ~/cicdcalculator

 ./bitrise --mobile-ci --ios --android

 Bitrise is the mobile-first CI/CD platform that every iOS or Android team eventually considers.
 It is purpose-built for mobile workflows, with first-class code signing, simulator handling, store deployment and crash analytics integrations.
-The pricing is per-user-plus-credits, similar to several other platforms, but with a wider machine-class menu and mobile-specific add-ons.
+The pricing is flat plan tiers (Hobby, Starter, Pro, Velocity, Enterprise) that set your concurrency and included credits, plus build-credit consumption metered by machine class.
 This page works through what Bitrise actually costs in 2026, how it compares to running the same pipeline on a general-purpose CI/CD platform, and where it earns its premium.

 Credits are consumed at different rates depending on which machine class the build runs on.
-Linux is cheapest, M1 / M2 Apple Silicon Macs sit in the middle, and Intel Macs cost the most.
+Linux is cheapest, Apple Silicon Macs cost more, and the largest macOS instances cost the most.
 The variation reflects Bitrise's underlying compute cost, which is dominated by Mac hardware.
+The figures below are the published 2026 per-minute rates.

 Real monthly cost for an iOS-shipping team